sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230308: changed to compress the ``key_share`` so the ECH extension is smaller (and to check we don't barf on any EVP structures when doing so).
+Made a few tweaks to padding to match that, so result is saving about 128 octets in the CH as a result.
+But - important to at some point re-test the setup with independent key shares in inner and outer to ensure server is ok with that, including when ECH fails and we end up negotiating based on the outer CH and getting a ``retry_config``.

 - 20230305: Support for custom extension handling now working with ECH.
   Such extensions for now are always compressed in inner CH.
 Test code added for that too.